Open Climate Investing

 The Software

 The software is a multi-factor equity returns model which adds a climate factor, or Brown Minus Green, to the popular Fama French and Carhart models.
-See the short video
+See the

 This additional Brown Minus Green (BMG) return factor could be used for a variety of climate investing applications, including: